 MultiCD is hosted in GitHub.

-In order to get the latest version, Git clone to the MultiCD repository as shown below.
+Git clone to the MultiCD repository as shown below.

-git clone git://github.com/IsaacSchemm/MultiCD.git
+$ git clone https://github.com/IsaacSchemm/MultiCD.git

 Sample output: